google/clif/clif/python/primer.md

 namespace `<FULLY_QUALIFIED_CPP_NAMESPACE>`:
 ```

-NOTE: The general rule in Clif is to enclose C++ names, that we do not want to
+NOTE: The general rule in CLIF is to enclose C++ names, that we do not want to
 expose into Python, in back-ticks.

 ### Classes